HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/index.md

 Integrate the power of HCL Leap with DX environment.

 !!!note
+    This guide only applies for Kube deployments of both DX and Leap.
 HCL Digital Experience 9.5 CF212 and later is fully compatible with leap 9.3.2

 !!!note